simonsobs/sotodlib/docs/site_pipeline.rst

 --------------------

 This element produces a finalized focal plane for a given array.
-It consumes the output of ``make-position-match`` and ``analyze-bright-ptsrc`` with a detector map to combine results across multiple tuning epochs.
+It consumes the output of pointing fits (ie from ``analyze-bright-ptsrc``) with a detector map to combine results across multiple tuning epochs.
-It works by averaging the provided ``analyze-bright-ptsrc`` results using the likelihoods produced by ``make-position-match`` as weights to produce a final focal plane.
+It works by averaging the provided ``analyze-bright-ptsrc`` results using weights, determined by how well each fit matches the nominal template, to produce a final focal plane.
 An affine transformation that lines up the template focal plane computed with physical optics is then computed to create a "noise-free" focal plane.

+This element also computes the receiver and optics tube "common mode" transformation.
+The optics tube common mode is how all of the arrays in one optics tube move together, and the receiver common mode is how all of the optics tubes move together.
+In the case of the SATs where there is only one tube, the optics tube common mode is always taken to be the identity.
+Given the smaller number of data points, these common modes are simple rigid transforms (shift and rotation) rather than a full affine transform.

-This element can also be run in a mode where a transformation in horizon coordinates is also computed.
+``finalize_focal_plane`` can optionally be run in a "per obs" mode where no averaging is done, in this case the output database is indexed by ``obs_id``.
-In order to do this ``analyze-bright-ptsrc`` must contain columns with encoder data and all measurements should be taken at similas encoder values.

 .. automodule:: sotodlib.site_pipeline.finalize_focal_plane
    :members: